Stalkerware and targeted digital surveillance: what it is and what strategies can we use to look out for one another collectively

 Use of data: Firstly, users are advised to pay attention to unknown apps and excessive data consumption.
 For example, you might find a clock and see that the alarm shows excessive data usage, which could be caused by an anomaly, an operating system error, or a tracker.

-Other causes for suspicion include repeated authorizations for Wi-Fi access, to receive SMS, or access to your accounts.
-All of these are fairly obvious and can help to identify anomalous situations.
+Other causes for suspicion include repeated authorisations for Wi-Fi access, to receive SMS, or access to your accounts.

-App permissions: Usually apps will request permissions; they will request many, sensitive permissions, and for such apps will usually ask for administrator privileges on your device and on your cell phone.
+App permissions: Usually apps will request permissions; they will request many sensitive permissions, and such apps will usually ask for administrator privileges on your device and on your cell phone.
 You can also check who has administrator privileges in settings under security and linked accounts; if you find an unfamiliar account linked to your device something is amiss.

-Google Play Protect: is a setting you should check and make sure it has not been disabled without your knowledge.
+Google Play Protect: This is a setting you should check and make sure it has not been disabled without your knowledge.
 But it is not the only indication that you may be being spied on.
+Security notifications are also important, and because invasive apps will try to block notifications, we should be alert to notifications because they may help to detect something unusual.

 Parameters: In general, we need to have parameters, for example: What is a normal battery level and what is excessive?
 To detect them, permissions to install other apps, camera, microphone, SMS, and calls are always the most sensitive points.
 You need to see what apps have administrative privileges; in Android, for example, you should check for unknown apps with admin permissions and administrator accounts.
-In iOS there is no direct equivalent but you can check installed profiles in general settings to check your device or review security settings.
+In iOS there is no direct equivalent, but you can check installed profiles in general settings to check your device or review security settings.

 Stalkerware, like phishing but not the same!

-Phishing can be used to induce a victim to download and install malicious apps, but that usually requires the victim to actively complete the installation procedure, granting the permissions the stalkerware needs to operate.
+Phishing can be used to induce a victim to download and install malicious apps, but that usually requires the victim to actively complete the installation procedure, granting the permissions needed for the stalkerware to operate.
 Unlike advanced spyware that can exploit vulnerabilities for a silent installation, stalkerware usually relies on a conscious action on the part of the victim, like clicking on a link and following installation instructions.

 “One case I worked on,” Marla shared, “involved finding a remote access app installed on a victim’s phone without their knowledge.
 The app remained on the device for almost two years, allowing the stalker to access the victim’s data periodically.
 After a device update, the app was automatically disconnected, exposing the email address used by the stalker.
 Although we did not find clear proof of remote installation, the possibility was not completely ruled out.
 However, considering all the circumstances, the most likely hypothesis is that the app was installed physically.”